Cohort Retention Analysis 101: How to Measure User Retention?10 min read

 Different types of customer retention cohort analysis

-We distinguish 3 key types of cohort retention data analysis: acquisition cohort, behavioral cohort, and predictive cohort analysis.
-Let’s look into them in detail.
+There are three key types of cohort retention data analysis: acquisition cohort, behavioral cohort, and predictive cohort analysis.
+Let’s break them down and explore how each one can drive better retention insights.

 Acquisition cohorts